dtcenter/METexpress/README.md

 - once you have a repository set up and the credentials configured, you can push your images to your repository by doing a new build and including the [-i] parameter - which means [push images].
 - alternatively you can use [-l] which will build the images locally and leave them on your build system.
 **Building local images can be very disk expensive.
 You must clean up local images periodically if you leave them on your system**
-This command will remove local images. `docker system prune -af`
+This command will remove non-running local images. `docker system prune -af`

 ## Installation
-For installation and configuration refer to the [README.md](https://github.com/dtcenter/METexpress/blob/master/container_deployment/README-INSTALL.md) in the `container_deployment` directory.
+For installation and configuration refer to the [README-INSTALL.md](https://github.com/dtcenter/METexpress/blob/master/container_deployment/README-INSTALL.md) in the `container_deployment` directory.